fatimaNga/alx-low_level_programming/0x00-hello_world/README.md

-Write a script that runs a C file through
+Write a script that runs a C file